netunicorn/netunicorn-connector-template/README.md

 This is a template repository for creating a new connector for the netunicorn platform.

 ## How to use this template
-Use the code from \_\_main__.py as a starting point for your connector.
+Use the code from `src/netunicorn/contrib/connectors/connector_name.py` as a starting point for your connector.
 The code is commented and should be self-explanatory.
-In addition, you can read the NetunicornProtocol comments in netunicorn-director-infrastructure package.
+In addition, you can read the NetunicornProtocol documentation and comments in netunicorn-base package.

 ## Folder structure
 This project establishes a certain folder structure.